feature-creeps/observability-workshop/workshop_schedule.md

 Goals:
 * Confidence with the application and provided platform tools
 * Understanding "normal" for the system and application
-* Define normal for the application and system
+* Define baseline for the application and system

 Activities:
 1. Intro